Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Treatment

-• non-surgical therapy;
+• Non-surgical therapy;

-• Medical treatment;
+• Drug treatment;

-• Operational intervention.
+• Surgical intervention.

-When the symptoms do not affect the usual rhythm of life, you can limit yourself to general methods: a balanced diet, limiting physical activity, attending massage sessions.
+When symptoms do not affect the usual rhythm of life, you can limit yourself to general methods: a balanced diet, limiting physical activity, attending massage sessions.

 Physiotherapy

-• Remove the inflammatory process;
+• Reduce the inflammatory process;

 • Eliminate pain;